lewenbach228/SQL_Project_Data_Job_Analysis-main/README.md

 # Data Scientist Job Market Analysis 2023

-📊 Dive into the Data Scientist job market!
-This analysis explores 💰 highest-paying jobs, 🔥 most in-demand skills, and 📈 where high demand meets high salaries in the Data Science field.
+📊 Dive into the Data Scientist Job Market!
+This analysis uncovers the 💰 highest-paying Data Scientist roles, 🔥 top in-demand skills, 📈 where high demand meets high salaries, 🌍 countries with the most opportunities, 🏢 companies hiring the most, 🌐 remote work salary comparisons, and 🎓 the impact of degree requirements on earnings in the field.

 # Context